-A woman who is admitted in labour at 35 weeks gestation must have the duration of pregnancy code assigned and it will be flagged with a P prefix.
+A woman who delivers at 35 weeks gestation must have the duration of pregnancy code assigned and flagged with a P prefix.

-A patient with metastatic carcinoma, being treated only for the metastases during this episode of care: the primary neoplasm code will be flagged with a P prefix.
+A patient with lung cancer, diagnosed with new brain metastases during the episode of care: all neoplasm codes are flagged with a P prefix.